 Acoustic sampling sites were located in mature stands (greater than 50-year-old stands, and old growth redwood) in two drainages (James Creek and Chamberlain Creek) on the eastern edge of JDSF about 15 miles from the coast to avoid coastal fog influence.
 Monitoring included five full nights of acoustic sampling from dusk to dawn, along with insect traps for availability data and bat detectors.
 Bat detectors were placed mid-canopy in areas of less foliage to improve quality of recordings.
 Ancillary bat capture efforts were also included to inform selection of capture sites for demonstration.
 It takes intense, recurrent sampling over many nights to determine best sampling areas, and as such sampling occurred over 166 nights, creating over 72,000 sound files, and occurred in 8 acoustic sampling sites over the two creek drainages.
 Of the 72,000 sound files collected, 66.5% contained likely “bat tonal information”.
 Bats that call at frequencies (generally smaller, shorter, broader-winged species) of about 30kHz (i.e., “Hi-F species”) were detected over four times more often than “Lo-F species” (generally larger, more narrow-winged species), which aligns with the sampling occurring within forest canopies.
 Hi-F species are better adapted at foraging in more “cluttered” airspace than Lo-F bats, as they can maneuver more effectively.
 Bat calls for both types were detected from an hour after sunset to an hour before sunrise.
 Most activity occurred in August, followed by June, July, September, and October.

-Bat calls were conservatively classified almost 13,000 recordings to species levels for 7 species.
+Bat calls were conservatively classified from almost 13,000 recordings to species levels for 7 species.
 Another 439 calls were likely other species, but required more manual vetting, while less than 4% of calls were not classified.
 The most common species (10x more common than other species) was California myotis (Myotis californicus), a Hi-F species, which was heard on 98.8% of nights, and on average was detected over 60 times (i.e., calls) per night per site.
 The second most commonly detected bat was the silver-haired bat (Lasionycteris noctivagans), a Lo-F species, which was detected 5.8 times per site per night.
 Even the least frequently detected species—the big brown bat (Eptesicus fuscus) was detected more than 50% of the time and was detected at all sites.
 All but one species was detected at all sites: the fringed myotis (Myotis thsanodes) was absent at only one of the 8 sample sites.
 Manual vetting on less-confident classifications had less certain IDs, but they were likely from 6 additional species.
 Of these, two were confidently identified as the Yuma myotis (Myotis yumanensis) and the little brown myotis (Myotis lucifugus), so they were added to the list of bats at JDSF, bringing the “confirmed” total to 9 species.
-Mist netting was relatively unsuccessful, with captures attempted at 3 sits over 4 nights from May to July, and only 2 bats captured on 1 night, both of which were non-reproductive males.
+Mist netting was relatively unsuccessful, with captures attempted at 3 sites over 4 nights from May to July, and only 2 bats captured on 1 night, both of which were non-reproductive males.
 While capture success was low, effort was low as well.
 There are plans to conduct more intensive capture efforts in the future in reliable sites on Demonstration State Forests (DSFs), including JDSF.
 Finally, twelve moth families were captured.
 Insect families were primarily forest tree pests and were found at all 8 sites.
 Quite a few tree pest beetles were also collected.
 The majority of forest tree pests belonged to the Orders Lepidoptera and Coleoptera.